r-dbi/RSQLite/revdep/problems.md

     doc       3.9Mb
     extdata   1.4Mb

+checking DESCRIPTION meta-information ...
+NOTE 'LinkingTo' for ‘RSQLite’ is unused as it has no 'include' directory

 checking R code for possible problems ...
 NOTE .CalculateEfficiencyFISH: no visible global function definition for ‘uniroot’